jefflung/flappybirddemo/README.md

         }
 ```

-For the feature to destroy pipes, I used the code to turn the specific pipes to be inactive
+The looping pipes function has code to turn the specific pipes to be active, so they could
-when players collide a “Power Up” capsule.
-Then the sound effect of power up and
+exist again after being destroyed.
+Besides, the explosion animation will be set to
-explosion and an explosion animation will play.
+inactive, so they could be triggered again when players get the capsule.

 ```
 transform.Find("Capsule").gameObject.SetActive(true);